hsantanna88/venezuela/README.md

 Here you will find the R scripts for the administrative data cleaning, regressions, STATA codes also for the survey data.

-THe R script follows a simple structure based on the file name numbering.
+The R script follows a simple structure based on the file name numbering.

 00 - auxiliary functions for printing plots and tables.